vaut-io/bevae/src/content/articles/lifestyle-change-the-adherence-problem.md

 Self-determination theory showed us that the reasons underpinning our behavior can be extremely complex.
 It gave us a framework to identify and categorize different kinds of motivation, as well as some guiding principles of how to help patients express their natural proclivity to autonomously regulate and integrate new experiences into their sense of self.

-We discovered that the question posed at the beginning was actually loaded with unhelpful assumptions.
+We discovered that the question we posed at the beginning was actually loaded with unhelpful assumptions.
 We had to critically deconstruct our clinical practice in order to be able to better support our patients' basic psychological needs for autonomy, competence, and relatedness.

-We introduced motivational interviewing, an evidence-based counseling technique designed to facilitate behavior change where there is ambivalence.
+We introduced motivational interviewing, an evidence-based counseling technique designed to facilitate behavior change.
 We learned how to make and use a decision matrix, an activity which can aid patients in committing to a lifestyle change by relating the benefits and drawbacks of doing so to their personal goals and values.

 Thank you for reading this article!
 I had a lot of fun writing it.
-I hope that the ideas I have presented here will be as useful to you as they have been to me.
+I hope that you'll integrate some of the ideas presented here into to your own clinical practice.